Rajendraladkat1919/three-tier-webapp-deployment/README.md

     8. Logs will be colleted inside Cloudwatch.

     # Deploying steps:

+    1. infrastructure provisioning:

+        Go to the infratructure folder.
+Each folder you need to run terraform command.

+        `terraform apply auto-approve`.
+The workflow to run this terraform command is as below.

+        1. aws-backend-state : Provide the backend bucket name inside main.tf file and run the terraform code using terraform apply.
+Pleasem make sure backend bucket created in advance before running this code.

+        2. aws-networking : VPC module used to create network for EKS cluster.

+        3. eks-essentials: create the EKS cluster with autoscaling functionality.

+        4. monitoring - this folder setup the prometheus and grafana.

     Deployment using local machine or from the aws cloud instance or aws cloud9.